rfdougherty/ledFlicker/README.txt

-ledFlicker is a six-channel LED oscillator for visual experiments.
+ledFlicker is a 12-channel LED oscillator for visual experiments.
 It has 12-bits of color precision per channel and a refresh rate of about 2000 Hz.
 It is based on the Arduino Mega microcontroller board.
 The firmware should also work with any Arduino Mega clone, like the Seeeduino Mega.